-Current SoonerCare Provider Agreement with the Oklahoma Health Care Authority to provide Durable Medical Equipment and/or Specialized Medical Supplies and comply with all applicable State and Federal laws.
+Current SoonerCare Provider Agreement with the Oklahoma Health Care Authority to provide transportation services to DHS/DDS HCBS waiver members.

-Company, corporation or individual must have registered their intention to do business in the state of Oklahoma with the Secretary of State.

-Provider guarantees equipment, work and materials for one year and supplies necessary follow-up evaluation to ensure optimum usability.
-Provider ensures a licensed Occupational Therapist, Physical Therapist, Speech/Language Pathologist or Rehabilitation Engineer evaluates need and individually customizes any equipment as needed.

-Verification of Provider Qualifications Entity Responsible for Verification: Oklahoma Health Care Authority Frequency of Verification: Annually
+DHS/DDS Frequency of Verification: Annually

-C-1: Summary of Services Covered (2 of 2)
+C-1: Summary of Services Covered (2 of 2) b.

-- b.
 Provision of Case Management Services to Waiver Participants.
-Indicate how case management is furnished to waiver participants (select one): - Not applicable Case management is not furnished as a distinct activity to waiver participants. - Applicable Case management is furnished as a distinct activity to waiver participants.
-Check each that applies: - As a waiver service defined in Appendix C-3.
-Do not complete item C-1-c. - ☐ As a Medicaid State plan service under §1915(i) of the Act (HCBS as a State Plan Option).
-Complete item C-1-c. - ✓ As a Medicaid State plan service under §1915(g)(1) of the Act (Targeted Case Management).
-Complete item C-1-c. - As an administrative activity.
-Complete item C-1-c. - c.
+Indicate how case management is furnished to waiver participants (select one): Not applicable - Case management is not furnished as a distinct activity to waiver participants. • Applicable - Case management is furnished as a distinct activity to waiver participants.
+Check each that applies: ☐ As a waiver service defined in Appendix C-3.
+Do not complete item C-1-c. ☐ As a Medicaid State plan service under §1915(i) of the Act (HCBS as a State Plan Option).
+Complete item C-1-c.
+As a Medicaid State plan service under §1915(g)(1) of the Act (Targeted Case Management).
+Complete item C-1-c. ☐ As an administrative activity.
+Complete item C-1-c. c.
 Delivery of Case Management Services.
-Specify the entity or entities that conduct case management functions on behalf of waiver participants:

-The Oklahoma Department of Human Services Developmental Disabilities Services (DHS/DDS), the operating agency, conducts case management functions on behalf of waiver service members.

-C-2: General Service Specifications (1 of 3)
+Specify the entity or entities that conduct case management functions on behalf of waiver participants: The DHS/DDS, the operating agency for this Waiver, performs case management functions on behalf of waiver members.
+Appendix C: Participant Services C-2: General Service Specifications (1 of 3) a.

-- a.
 Criminal History and/or Background Investigations.
-Specify the State's policies concerning the conduct of criminal history and/or background investigations of individuals who provide waiver services (select one): - No. Criminal history and/or background investigations are not required. - Yes.
+Specify the State's policies concerning the conduct of criminal history and/or background investigations of individuals who provide waiver services (select one): O No. Criminal history and/or background investigations are not required.
+Yes.
 Criminal history and/or background investigations are required.
 Specify: (a) the types of positions (e.g., personal assistants, attendants) for which such investigations must be conducted; (b) the scope of such investigations (e.g., state, national); and, (c) the process for ensuring that mandatory investigations have been conducted.
-State laws, regulations and policies referenced in this description are available to CMS upon request through the Medicaid or the operating agency (if applicable):

-(a)A criminal history record search is required by statute and policy prior to an offer to employ a community services worker.
+State laws, regulations and policies referenced in this description are available to CMS upon request through the Medicaid or the operating agency (if applicable): (a) A criminal history record search is required by statute and policy prior to an offer to employ a community services worker.
 (Title 56 OS Sec.
 1025.1 et seq.: OAC 340:100-3-39).
-Any potential employee or volunteer who is not a licensed health professional, including supervisory, management or administrative positions, if the applicant is to provide, on a full time or part time basis, supportive assistance, health related services or training to a person(s) with developmental disabilities or intellectual disability. (b) Each provider requests a statewide criminal records check from the Oklahoma State Bureau of Investigation (OSBI). (c) DDSD Quality Assurance Unit annually reviews a sample of the records of each provider to assure that the required documentation is on file for all applicable employees.
+Any potential employee or volunteer who is not a licensed health professional, including supervisory, management or administrative positions, if the applicant is to provide, on a full time or part time basis, supportive assistance, health related services or training to a person(s) with developmental disabilities or intellectual disability. (b) Each provider requests a statewide criminal records check from the Oklahoma State Bureau of Investigation (OSBI). (c) DDS Quality Assurance Unit annually reviews a sample of the records of each provider to assure that the required documentation is on file for all applicable employees.
 All applicants for licensure or renewal of licensure as a health professional in Oklahoma must report arrests, criminal charges, and disciplinary acts on any health-related license or certificate.
-The applicable licensing Board, such as the Oklahoma Board of Nursing or the Oklahoma Medical Board, enforces licensing rules, monitors for accuracy of information submitted for licensure or renewal of licensure, and performs investigations and provides disciplinary actions to licensed health professionals per applicable Oklahoma practice acts.
+The applicable licensing Board.

+such as the Oklahoma Board of Nursing or the Oklahoma Medical Board, enforces licensing rules, monitors for accuracy of information submitted for licensure or renewal of licensure, and performs investigations and provides disciplinary actions to licensed health professionals per applicable Oklahoma practice acts.

-Agencies contracted to provide professional health services to DDSD waiver members are required to perform criminal background checks with the Oklahoma State Bureau of Investigation (OSBI) as part of the employment screening for licensed staff employed by that agency.
+Agencies contracted to provide professional health services to DDS waiver members are required to perform criminal background checks with the Oklahoma State Bureau of Investigation (OSBI) as part of the employment screening for licensed staff employed by that agency.